In 2020 the top five produced apple varieties were: 1. Gala, 2. Red Delicious, 3. Fuji, 4. Honeycrisp, 5. Granny Smith

 October is National Apple Month.

-The apple variety ‘Red Delicious’ is the most widely grown in the United States with 62 million bushels harvested in 2005.
+The apple variety ‘Gala’ is the most widely grown in the United States with 19.5 million bushels followed by 'Red Delicious' at 13.9 million bushels in 2022.

 Almost one out of every four apples harvested in the United States is exported.

-Total apple production in the United States in 2005 was 234.9 million cartons valued at $1.9 billion.
+Total apple production in the United States in 2021 was 4.9 million tons.

 The top apple producing states are Washington, New York, Michigan, Pennsylvania, California and Virginia.

-Sixty-three percent of the 2005 U.S. apple crop was eaten as fresh fruit.
+Sixty-percent of the 2022 U.S. apple crop was eaten as fresh fruit.

-In 2005 United States consumers ate an average of 46.1 pounds of fresh apples and processed apple products.
+In the United States consumers ate an average of 46.1 pounds of fresh apples and processed apple products.
 That’s a lot of applesauce!

 Don’t peel your apple.
 Two-thirds of the fiber and lots of antioxidants are found in the peel.
 Antioxidants help to reduce damage to cells, which can trigger some diseases.